“They always build as if they expect to live for eternity; they always eat as if they expect to die the next day”

 3rd Century BC

 The Arabs conquered the island and had the most influential impact on Sicilian gastronomy.
-Exotic new produce was introduced such as oranges, lemon, peaches, apricots, melons, date palms, mulberries, almonds, pistachios, eggplant, rice and couscous as well as new spices such and clove, cinnamon and jasmine.
+Exotic new produce was introduced such as oranges, lemons, peaches, apricots, melons, date palms, mulberries, almonds, pistachios, eggplant, rice and couscous as well as new spices such and clove, cinnamon and jasmine.
 Sophisticated methods of irrigation were implemented and agriculture flourished.
-Sicily’s sweet tooth gets even sweeter with the introduction of sugar cane.
+Sicily’s sweet tooth got even sweeter with the introduction of sugar cane.
 Iconic Sicilian desserts date back to this period such as Cassata, Cannoli, Marzipan and Granita, which made excellent use of Mount Etna’s snow.